 Best coffee grounds for cold brew

-For best effects and to extract maximum flavor for cold brew coffee, use medium to coarse coffee grounds.
+For best effects and to extract maximum coffee flavors, use medium to coarse coffee grounds.

 Best coffee beans for cold brew